Antipsychotic medications: a timeline of innovations and remaining challenges

 But there are remaining challenges.
 Most antipsychotic drugs are less effective in treating other symptoms that can also develop in people with schizophrenia.
 This includes “negative symptoms”, such as emotional blunting and social withdrawal, and “cognitive symptoms”, such as disorganized thoughts, memories, and attention.11

-Although modern antipsychotic drugs are safer and lack movement-related side effects, many still carry risks of other long-term complications — such as weight gain, diabetes, metabolic problems, and cardiovascular disease.12
+Although modern antipsychotic drugs are safer and less likely to cause movement-related side effects, many still carry risks of other long-term complications — such as weight gain, diabetes, metabolic problems, and cardiovascular disease.12

 Given these gaps, more progress is needed to develop drugs that are more effective against a broader range of symptoms and safer, with fewer significant long-term side effects.